luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 He ended this striking letter by saying to Goltz that he knew about his intrigues in the court and would not tolerate Goltz pushing his alternative policy to the king any more.

 'The friction in our state machine, already excessive, cannot be intensified.
 I will tolerate opposition if it emanates from a competent source such as yourself, but the advising of the King in this matter I will share officially with no one, and if H.M. were to demand that of me, I should resign from my post.
 I told H.M. that when reading him one of your latest reports.
 H.M. found my point of view a natural one and I can only adhere to it.
 No one expects reports which reflect only ministerial views but yours are no longer reports in the usual sense, but assume the nature of ministerial presentations [Vortrage] which recommend to the king a completely contradictory policy to the one which he himself decided on and in council with the whole ministry and has pursued for the last four weeks.
 Criticism of this resolution, which I will call sharp if not downright hostile, does not constitute an ambassadorial report, but a quite different ministerial program.
-Such conflicting viewpoints can only do harm and no good, for they can arouse hesitation and indecision, and I consider any policy is better than a vacillating one...
+Such conflicting viewpoints can only do harm and no good, for they can arouse hesitation and indecision, and I consider any policy is better than a vacillating one...'

 'The friction which everyone in my position has to overcome — with ministers and councillors at Court, with occult influences, with the Chambers, the press, and foreign courts — must not be aggravated by the substitution for the discipline of my department, of a rivalry between the minister and the ambassador, and by my having to restore the indispensable homogeneity of the service by a discussion through the post.
 I can seldom write at such length as I can today, Christmas Eve, when all the officials are on leave, and I would not write the fourth part of this to anyone but you.
 I do so because I cannot bring myself to write to you officially and through the clerks in the same autocratic tone in which your reports to hand have been couched.
 I have no hope of convincing you, but I have sufficient confidence in your own official experience and impartiality to make me believe that you will grant me that only one policy can be carried out at a time, and that it must be the policy upon which the ministry and the King are one.
 If you want to try to overthrow that and the ministry along with it, you must do it here in the Chamber and in the press, at the head of the Opposition, but not from your present position.
 In that case I should equally have to abide by your maximum that, in case of a conflict between patriotism and friendship, the former must decide.
 I can assure you that my patriotism is of so pure and strong a nature that a friendship which has to give way to it may nevertheless be very cordial.'

 31/12 Goltz replied: 'You are not a parliamentary government but neither are you a monarchical one, yours is the dictatorship of the minister for foreign affairs.'

-3. He wanted to annex S-H.
+3. **He wanted to annex S-H.**

-## In his Memoirs, he referred to discussion at a December Crown Council in which he raised this.
+In his Memoirs, he referred to discussion at a December Crown Council in which he raised this.
 All of Wilhelm's predecessors had added to Prussian territory, he said.
 His view was not recorded in the protocol of the meeting because the King seemed to think 'that I had spoken under the Bacchic influences of a lunch [!] and would be glad to hear no more about it.
-I insisted, however, upon the words being put in and they were.
-While I was speaking, the Crown Prince raised his hands to heaven as if he doubted my sanity.
+I insisted, however, upon the words being put in and they were. **While I was speaking, the Crown Prince raised his hands to heaven as if he doubted my sanity**.
 My colleagues remained silent.'
 Wilhelm objected that he had no 'right' to the Duchies.

 Lerman says there is 'scant evidence' (p.99) that Bismarck was set on annexation before February.
 Wrong.
 Carr: It is 'doubtful' that annexation was primary objective until February 1864.
 Wrong.
 GC: 3/2/64 'seems to have been the first occasion on which Bismarck suggested to the king that Prussia should annex the duchies'.
 Wrong.